respawn-app/FlowMVI/docs/plugins/custom_plugins.md

 A callback that is invoked **each time** `Store.start` is called.

 * Suspending in this callback will **prevent** the store from starting until the plugin is finished.
-* Plugins that use `onSubscribe` will also not get their events until this is run.
+* Plugins that use `onSubscribe` will also not get their events until this is run and no intents will be processed.
 * Execute any operations using `PipelineContext`.

 ### onSubscribe